datagrok-ai/public/help/compute/scripting/getting-started.md

 This section explains the basic concepts of scripting in Datagrok.
-Code examples are provided in **Python** and **JavaScript**, but the concepts apply to all supported languages..
+Code examples are provided in **Python** and **JavaScript**, but the concepts apply to all supported languages.

 :::tip Consider JavaScript